 Reduce, reuse, and recycle… your decorations.
 Instead of driving demand for more consumer goods, getting crafty and recycling what you already have around your home can create as many beautiful memories with your family as beautiful decorations.

 Create your own centerpieces.
-Why buy when you can use natural materials to create beauty without the waste?
+Why buy when you can use natural materials to create beauty without waste?

 Reuse ribbons and bows.
-Remember that aunt or grandmother who took the bows back and put them in a bag in the attic for next season?
+Remember that aunt or grandmother who took the bows back and put them in a bag in the attic for the next season?
 Maybe she was just being frugal, but now we know that reusing that bow with a little circle of tape can save more green than money.